-This is a darn tasty, filling salad that just happens to star two super foods – kale and quinoa.
-A sprinkle of fresh dill and coriander/cilantro, crushed nuts and feta plus a beautiful lemon dressing creates a Kale and Quinoa Salad that’s scrumptious enough to have as meal on its own, or brilliant as a filling side for dinner.
-And it keeps for days!
+This Kale and Quinoa Salad is a really tasty salad that just happens to star two super foods – kale and quinoa.
+Fresh herbs, crushed nuts and feta plus a beautiful lemon dressing makes this Kale Salad so tasty, it’s scrumptious enough to have as meal or as a side dish.

 Just 3 hours ago, I force fed a giant spoonful of this to a kale/quinoa cynic, and watched with glee as the scrunched up face of “I hate kale – AND QUINOA!” turned into a surprised look of “this is seriously tasty!”